LiorSinai/liorsinai.github.io/_posts/2024-03-21-radix-tree.md

 #### 4 Split with no add

-There is one extra scenario we have to account for.
+There are two extra scenarios we have to account for.
+The first is if the word is already in the tree, in which case we should ignore it.
-If we add a word that is fully a prefix of another word, then we shouldn't add a new node after splitting.
+The second is if we add a word that is fully a prefix of another word, then we shouldn't add a new node after splitting.

 Our test is:
 {% highlight julia %}